ScotteRoberts/problem-solving/break-time/README.md

 - If they are online, you can enter a datetime of when they went online.
 - If they are offline, you can reset the timer

+Database considerations:
+- Service needs to be refreshed, but downtime of the service resets the timer on individuals

 ## Implementation

 There are a few technologies that I want to learn/practice to use while making this bot.